 To find the HS Code for your goods, you can use TARIC by clicking here.
 Click on ‘Browse the Nomenclature’ and review the various chapter headings to see which code is appropriate for your products.
 If you are struggling to classify your goods you can always contact Beagans Limited who will be happy to assist you in getting an accurate classification of your goods.

 Step 2: Determine the applicable tariff rate

 Once you have determined the HS Code for your goods, you can use the Irish Revenue website to determine the applicable tariff rate.
 Ireland, like other countries, has a schedule of tariff rates that apply to different types of goods.

 To find the applicable tariff rate for your goods, you will need to know the country of origin of the goods (i.e., the country where they were manufactured).
 The tariff rate will vary depending on the country of origin, the type of product, and other factors.

 Step 3: Calculate the duty payable

 Once you have determined the applicable tariff rate, you can calculate the duty payable on your goods.
 The duty payable is calculated as a percentage of the value of the goods, including the cost of shipping and insurance.

-To calculate the duty payable, multiply the value of the goods (in the currency in which they were purchased) by the applicable tariff rate (expressed as a percentage).
+To calculate the duty payable, multiply the value of the goods by the applicable tariff rate (expressed as a percentage).
 For example, if the value of your goods is €1,000 and the applicable tariff rate is 5%, the duty payable would be €50.

 Step 4: Add VAT and any other charges